Fossj117/fossj117.github.io/academic.md

 <section class="paper-block">
 <h3><strong><em>Resale Royalties in Digital Art Markets</em></strong></h3>

-This project is currently resting.
+This project is in progress.
+First phase data collection and analysis are complete.

 <p><details>